xalvarez/testcafe-import-class-issue/README.md

 ## Running the tests

 Tests can be executed by calling `npm test`.
+The tests showcase the TestCafé issue described above.